Discovering Joy Through Daily Rituals

 those who have made you who you are.
 Your inner circle consists of those who inhabit

-hearts of others.
+perhaps even far away from.
 Christ is (or should be) alive in the hearts of all Christians.

 And Buddha is (or should be) alive in the hearts of those who take his teachings seriously.